 In the late nineteenth century, the Borough converted the basement of the Columbia Market House to accommodate seven municipal jail cells.
 Complete with a dirt floor, the cells still exist in their original form.
 Many spirited paranormal tales have arisen from these confines.
 A popular stop on the former Columbia lantern ghost tour, dungeon tours will be offered upon reopening!

-The Columbia Market House is managed and operated by the Healthy Communities department at CHI St. Joseph Children’s Health.
-The Columbia Market House embodies CHI’s commitment to a healthy Columbia.
+The Columbia Market House is managed and operated by the Borough of Columbia.
+The Columbia Market House embodies Columbia’s commitment to a healthy Columbia.
 Every resident of Columbia Borough and the surrounding community will have a thriving center for fresh foods, recreation, and fellowship in the downtown district.

 Other Things To Do in Columbia